vedran-inversestudio/tokenflow/README.md

   Flattens, resolves, and sanitizes all tokens (core + aliases), including math expressions, to generate clean CSS variables.
 - **Exact Naming:**
   CSS variable names and values match Figma/Token Studio exactly (including `pillow.` prefix and underscores).
+- **Transparency Handling:**
+  Transparent color tokens from Figma/Token Studio are automatically patched and preserved as `rgba(...)` in the final CSS, ensuring true transparency in all components.
 - **Storybook Integration:**
   All components previewed in Storybook use the generated design tokens for accurate, real-time theming.
 - **Extensible & Documented:**